-These are all important factors in figuring out what type of joint custody you should have.
-There are various settlements that can be decided including 50/50 custody schedules with alternating weekends, or 70/30 custody schedules.
+These are all important factors in figuring out what type of arrangement you should have.
+There are various settlements that can be decided including 50/50 schedules with alternating weekends, or 70/30 schedules.

 How To Get Joint Custody…

-During the process of joint custody, you may need to find a suitable lawyer.
-Whether you’re interested to know what rights you have during joint legal custody or what happens with child support.
-We can help you out.
+Whether you’re interested to know what rights you have when deciding where a child should live or what happens with child maintenance, we can help you out.
 Simply get in touch with our expert team today…